Frequently asked questions (FAQ)

 Hybrid reference files were introduced as a transitional compatibility measure between PDF 1.4 and PDF 1.5.
 Since PDF 1.5 support is all but universal now, they’re no longer useful these days, and therefore relatively rare.
 Nevertheless, some tools still routinely generate such files.

-Prior to 0.12.0, pyHanko would actually not process hybrid files correctly and would sometimes even
+0.12.0, pyHanko would actually not process hybrid files correctly and would sometimes even

 accidentally corrupt them.
 That bug has been fixed, but there’s more to it than that.